Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: Introduction

+\textit{Experimental Validation:} To further confirm the trained model, experimental validation is also carried out in this work.
+The experimental measurements are conducted on the 1-bit mmWave RIS prototype reported in~\cite{Wang2023Wideband}.
+We use two horn antennas to respectively transmit and receive \ac{em} signals, and measure the S-parameter between the two horn antennas through a vector network analyzer.
+Afterward, this S-parameter is predicted by the trained model and the conventional model, respectively.
+The comparisons over different setups demonstrate that the trained model can predict the S-parameter closer to the real measurement, revealing both the accuracy of the adopted mutual coupling-aware communication model and the effectiveness of the proposed scattering parameters training approach.
+Moreover, our experimental results demonstrate that while these S-parameters are derived from far-field modeling, they can also accurately predict near-field radiation.

 The paper is organized as follows.
 Section II introduces the fundamentals of RIS hardware.
-Section III recaps the mutual coupling-aware RIS-aided communication model, while an analytical evaluation method of mutual coupling in RIS is provided in Section~IV.
-The experimental model validation is conducted in Section~V, based on which the communication performance is evaluated in Section~VI.
+Section III recaps the RIS-aided communication models, including both the conventional mutual coupling-unaware model and the recently proposed mutual coupling-aware model based on scattering matrices.
+Leveraging a 3D full-wave simulation of the RIS radiation pattern, a training approach for the scattering parameters among RIS unit cells is proposed in Section~IV.
+Based on the trained model, the simulation validation and the experimental validation are conducted in Section~V and Section~VI, respectively.
 Finally, the conclusions of the paper are drawn in Section VII.